-Latest: Public consultation carried out.
+Latest: Public consultation underway.
 Planning to be submitted soon.

 Why develop Foxes Piece?

-The site at Foxes Piece has been earmarked for development since 2001 when the garages where demolished by their then owner, Wycombe District Council.
+The site at Foxes Piece has been earmarked for development since 2001 when the garages where demolished by their then owner, Wycombe District Council (now Buckinghamshire Council).
 Red Kite took ownership of the site in 2011 when we bought the council’s housing stock.

 Planning permission has previously been granted to the council on several occasions.
 The most recent was in 2010 when the go ahead was given to build 6 flats and 4 houses at the site.

-The site is also allocated for development in Wycombe District Council’s new Local Plan which was adopted in August 2019.
+The site is also allocated for development in the Council's new Local Plan which was adopted in August 2019.